List of Rehabs in Hayward, California

 Addicted.org's team of addiction professionals has over 100 years of combined experience in the field of substance use and addiction recovery.
 They use this experience when assessing each service listed in our directory.
 If you have any questions, comments, or concerns regarding any of the listings in our directory, you can contact the team directly at Communications@addicted.org.
 We will utilize your feedback to make any necessary updates to our list of services.

-Within the county, there is a higher percentage of African American and Hispanic Americans living within a half-mile of retail cannabis business or cultivation site.
+Within the county, there is a higher percentage of African American and Hispanic Americans living within a half-mile of retail cannabis businesses or cultivation sites.
 Even though marijuana is legalized, it is often always cited as being a drug of choice among those who attend public drug treatment services in Hayward and Alameda County.
 Among the homeless population in Alameda County, marijuana is a commonly abused drug.
-One of the primary causes of homelessness in the county is substance abuse, with approximately 10% of the homeless population citing this issue.
+One of the primary causes of homelessness in the county is substance use, with approximately 10% of the homeless population citing this issue.
 Roughly 32% of the homeless population in Alameda County, which is consisting of Hayward are between the age of 25 and 39 years old.

 After completing a drug rehab center in Hayward, the next step involves arranging aftercare support.
 Most cities in California have outpatient therapy options, recovery meetings, access to sober coaching, or a sober living home.
 If few resources are available in the city where you or your loved one reside, perhaps consider another city.
 The goal is to achieve lifelong sobriety.
 Aftercare is a vital part of the recovery process.